 Poets' selection and awards

 The Michael Marks Charitable Trust every year generously supports its collaborating Institutions, the Wordsworth Trust and the British Library, to organize the Michael Marks Awards for Poetry Pamphlets, in association with the Times Literary Supplement.
-The Awards are established among the most significant awards in contemporary poetry.
+The Awards are established among the most significant in contemporary poetry.
 They are designed to raise the profile of poetry pamphlets, recognizing the enormous contribution that they make to the poetry world.

 Following the discussions of Gregory Nagy with Lady Marina Marks, as well as with members of the CHS community, Natasha Bershadsky, Lecturer at Harvard's Department of the Classics, and ongoing fellow of the CHS US, has joined the committee of judges of the Michael Marks Awards, as CHS representative, in June 2020.